Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Constant carrying capacity: mean-field analysis and Moran process

 \subsection{Finite populations - fixation and long-lived coexistence}

-From the MF analysis, we have found that when $N\to \infty$ species coexistence is feasible under fast $T$-EV switching, whereas only dominance occurs under slow switching.
-Here, we study how these results nontrivially morph when the population is fixed and finite.
+From the MF analysis, we have found that when $N\to \infty$ species coexistence is feasible under fast $T$-EV switching, whereas only {$R$ or $S$} dominance occurs under slow switching. {We now} study how these results nontrivially morph when the population is fixed and finite.

 Since the model is defined as a finite Markov chain with absorbing boundaries, see Eqs.~\eqref{eq:Moran} and \eqref{eq:Moranrates}, its final state unavoidably corresponds to the fixation of one strain and the extinction of the other, i.e. the population eventually ends up in either the state $(N_R,N_S)=(N,0)$ or $(N_R,N_S)=(0,N)$ ~\cite{Pinsky2011-px,antal_fixation_2006,blythe_stochastic_2007,Ewens}.
 This means that, strictly, the finite population does not admit stable coexistence: when it exists, $x^*$ is metastable~\cite{assaf2017,MA10,AM10}.
 In fact, while it is guaranteed that eventually only one of the strains will finally survive, fixation can occur after a very long time and can follow a long-term coexistence of the strains, as suggested by the MF analysis of the regime with $\nu_T\gg 1$.
 It is thus relevant to study under which circumstances there is \emph{long-lived coexistence} of the strains.